inkling/synthaway/README.markdown

 In this case, the `@synthesize` in `MySpecialViewController` cannot be removed, because the ivar `_extraView` does not exist in the base class in the first place.
-As a general rule, synthaway is conservative: it will not remove any `@synthesize` for overriding properties.
+As a general rule, Synthaway is conservative: it will not remove any `@synthesize` for overriding properties.